waydabber/BetterDisplay/README.md

 ## Compatibility

-- The app is compatible with all Apple Silicon and Intel Macs running macOS Big Sur, Monterey or Ventura.
+- The app is compatible with all Apple Silicon running macOS Big Sur, Monterey or Ventura.
-- Some features, like dummy mirroring might not work as expected especially on some Intel Macs, especially those with AMD GPUs.
+- The app also runs on Intel Macs - altough most of the features do work, some might not work as expected.
+Dummy mirroring is not supported on Macs using AMD GPUs. _Note: improving Intel compatibility and clarifying which features is in progress._
 - Native Smooth resolution scaling requires macOS Ventura or Monterey 12.4 (or newer) and natively connected displays.
 Entry level M1 machines have a max. horizontal resolution limitation of 6K (8K on M1 Pro/Max/Ultra) with native smooth scaling.
 - External display hardware backlight control and volume control require DDC capable, natively connected display or a natively supported Apple display.
-The HDMI ports of 2018+ Macs do not support DDC, so you have to use USB-C/DisplayPort (most USB-C to HDMI dongles work as well).
-Some docks (especially DisplayLink ones) do not work.
-Software brightness control is available with all displays.
+The HDMI port of Macs do not support DDC (however most USB-C to HDMI dongles do work).
+Some docks (especially DisplayLink ones) might not support DDC.
+Software brightness control is available for all displays.
-- XDR/HDR upscaling requires an Apple XDR display (built-in or external) or a natively connected HDR display (VESA DisplayHDR 600 or higher recommended).
+- XDR/HDR upscaling requires an Apple XDR display (built-in or external) or a natively connected HDR display (VESA DisplayHDR 600 or higher recommended) and an Apple Silicon Mac.
 - The app is compatible with headless Macs to create custom dummy resolutions for remote access.

 ## Supporting the project / purchasing BetterDisplay Pro